theimpossibleastronaut/rmw/README.md

 -u, --undo-last           undo last ReMove
 -m, --most-recent-list    list most recently rmw'ed files

+== Basic usage

+'rmw <file(s)>'

+Items (file or directories) will be moved to a wastebasket in the same manner as when using the "move to trash" option from your desktop GUI.
+They will be separated from your desktop trash by default; or if you wish for them to share the same "trash" folder, uncomment the line (in your config file):

+    "WASTE = $HOME/.local/share/Trash/"

+then comment out the line

+    "WASTE = $HOME/.local/share/Waste"

+You can reverse which folders are enabled at any time if you ever change your mind.
+If both folders are on the same filesystem, rmw will place files in the first one listed.

+It can be beneficial to have them both uncommented.
+If your desktop trash folder is uncommented, rmw won't place newly rmw'ed files there, but it will purge files that were trashed (or wasted) after the amount of days specified by the 'purge_after' value in your config file.

+When rmw'ing a file or folder, if it already exists in the waste (or trash) folder, it will not be overwritten; instead, the current file being rmw'ed will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g. 'foo_164353-210508').

 == Purging ==

 If purging is enabled, rmw will permanently delete files from the